Our 10-Step Process To Remove Bedbugs

 - Firstly Identify that you have bedbugs and the room or area you have seen signs of activity.

-- Vacuum the entire room, mattress, box spring or ensemble base, skirting boards.
+- Vacuum the entire room, mattress, ensemble base, skirting boards.
 Remove all live or dead bugs, eggs, shells and droppings.

 - Remove all clothing and bed linen from the infected room and place in sealed bags.